 As a district with a long and rich history, the Riverside BIA feels it is important to ensure that there is also reference to Indigenous heritage.
 For this reason, we focused on engaging a group of Aboriginal artists to do a piece in Riverside that speaks to the area’s First Nations heritage.
 The ‘Tkaranto Past/ Tkaranto Future’ (Toronto Past/Toronto Future) Mural will reference historical communities in the area, but also showcase the community as being one that is vibrant and contemporary.

-Detailed view of mural designs
+Detailed sketches of mural designs

-The piece will be a blend of traditional woodland and contemporary street art styles – reflective of the different generations that have been involved in the mural’s creation.
+The piece is a blend of traditional woodland and contemporary street art styles – reflective of the different generations that have been involved in the mural’s creation.
 Philip Cote, is a veteran Indigenous artist, elder, and muralist.
 Isaac Weber is a well-known street artist.
 Destiny Rae Wheatley is a young emerging artist.
 Chief Ladybird is of Potawatomi/Chippewaand is a visual artist and teacher from Mnjikaning Rama First Nation, based in Toronto.
 Further, these artists have engaged with the next generation through a series of workshops with youth from Council Fire, to help inspire the mural design.

 Thank you to mural supporters: This project has been made possible in part by the Government of Canada, StreetARToronto, Cultural Hotspot , Ontario 150, and Woodgreen Community Services (for lending us their wall!)